j3k0/ganomede-chat/README.md

 Multi-rooms chat service.

 Chat is organized into "rooms".
-A room has a list of players allowed to participate.
-Everyone in a room can invite other participants.
+Each room has a type and a list of players allowed to participate.

 Relations
 ---------